 Department and Faculty

-The neurosurgical service at Mayo Clinic is one of the largest in the United States.
-Each year, the entire spectrum of neurosurgical conditions and disease is treated essentially at one site, which ensures an unparalleled training experience.
+The Department of Neurosurgery at Mayo Clinic is one of the largest in the United States.
+Each year, the entire spectrum of neurosurgical conditions and diseases is treated essentially at one site, which ensures an unparalleled training experience.

-Many cases are "straightforward" neurosurgical problems, which include brain tumors, cerebral aneurysms, and spinal disease.
+Many cases are straightforward neurosurgical problems, which include brain tumors, cerebral aneurysms and spinal disease.
 This allows neurosurgical residents to become skilled in the management of typical neurosurgical problems.
-However, there are also many complex cases which are referred to Mayo neurologists and neurosurgeons for evaluation and treatment.
-These difficult cases will often require a multidisciplinary team approach to patient care which broadens the educational opportunities for residents.
+However, many complex cases are nationally or internationally referred to Mayo neurologists and neurosurgeons for evaluation and treatment.
+These difficult cases often require a multidisciplinary team approach to patient care, which broadens the educational opportunities for residents.

-The average neurosurgical caseload at Mayo Clinic in Rochester is approximately 3,800 major operations per year, which includes:
+The average neurosurgical caseload at Mayo Clinic in Rochester, Minnesota, is approximately 4,600 major operations a year, including:

 - 860 operations for brain tumor

-- 285 for vascular diseases (aneurysm, AMV, carotid, bypass)
+- 325 operations for vascular diseases (aneurysm, arteriovenous malformation [AVM], carotid, bypass)

-- 3400 operations for functional disorders (epilepsy, movement, pain)
+- 400 operations for functional disorders (epilepsy, movement, pain).

 - 150 endovascular procedures

-- 1,300 spinal procedures including 140 for intraspinal tumor and 230 cases of complex spinal disease involving instrumentation
+- 1,350 spinal procedures, including 140 for intraspinal tumor and 350 cases of complex spinal disease involving instrumentation

-- The average chief resident operative caseload is approximately 450 operations per year
+- Average chief resident operative caseload is approximately 450 operations a year

-- The cumulative case volume at Mayo Clinic in Florida and Mayo Clinic in Arizona available for training is approximately 3,500 cases.
+The cumulative case volume at Mayo Clinic's campuses in Florida and Arizona available for training is approximately 3,500 cases.

-The Chair of the Department is also intimately involved in counseling and guiding each resident during their tenure.
-There are regular individual meetings between the resident and the chair during the training program to discuss advanced subspecialty training pertaining to career and professional aspirations.
+The chair is also intimately involved in the counseling and guiding of residents both during and after their tenures.
+Annual meetings are arranged between each resident and the chair to provide another mentoring perspective, individualize the resident's training program, and discuss options for advanced subspecialty training pertaining to career and professional aspirations.

 Many prominent neurosurgeons visit Mayo Clinic each year.
-They present their work at scheduled conferences and/or morning lectures and participate in hospital rounds.
-These visits are scheduled to include time for informal interaction between the visitor and residents
+They present their work at scheduled conferences and morning lectures and participate in hospital rounds.
+These visits are scheduled to include time for informal interaction between the visitor and residents.